List of shopping malls in Canada

 This article is a list of notable shopping malls in Canada by province.

 Canada's first indoor mall was the Lister Block, originally opened in 1852, in Hamilton, Ontario.
 The Lister Block was destroyed by fire and rebuilt in 1924.
 In 2011 the building was completely rebuilt.

-Opened in 1949, the first shopping mall in Canada is the Norgate shopping centre, a strip mall in Saint-Laurent, Montreal, Quebec.
+Opened in 1949, the first shopping centre in Canada is the Norgate shopping centre, a shopping plaza in Saint-Laurent, Montreal, Quebec.
 The first enclosed shopping mall was the Park Royal Shopping Centre in West Vancouver, British Columbia, which opened a year later, in 1950.
-As of May 2017, there were 3,742 enclosed and strip malls in Canada that were larger than 40,000 sqft.
+As of May 2017, there were 3,742 enclosed malls and shopping plazas in Canada that were larger than 40,000 sqft.